pattonsgirl/Spring2021-CEG3120/Projects/Project3/README.md

   - Note: feel free to share additional resources over in Discord.
 I'll be updating this if I see you guys sharing something useful
   - https://www.haproxy.com/blog/the-four-essential-sections-of-an-haproxy-configuration/
   - https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04
+    - NOTE: **DO NOT** need to mess with UFW rules.
+You may lock yourself out of SSH access.

 ## Extra credit (10%):
 In your `AWS` folder in your repository, create a file called `cf-linter.md`.